Beckline-Njims/structured_programming_basics/README.md

 # structures_programming_basics/character.c
-Here we will be talking about tree data structures and tranversal algorithms alongside their impacts.
-The program prompts the user to enter a single character.
-It then determines whether the entered character is a small letter, a capital letter, a digit, or a special character.

 If the entered character is a small letter (a-z), it displays that it's a small letter.
 If the entered character is a capital letter (A-Z), it displays that it's a capital letter.
 If the entered character is a digit (0-9), it displays that it's a digit.